 01 of 06

-Jackson Heights started in the 1910s and 1920s as a planned community of novel cooperative apartment buildings designed to let in plenty of light and air.
+Jackson Heights started in the 1910s and 1920s as a planned community of novel cooperative apartment buildings in the Queens Borough of New York City designed to let in plenty of light and air in.
 The co-ops, which often surrounded their own private gardens, were a new idea, pioneered by the Queensboro Corporation to lure residents from Manhattan to what had been farmland.

 Unlike many other co-ops, the Greystones (pictured) do not have an interior garden.
 Built in 1917 and originally named simply the "Garden Apartments," the Greystones were the first of the famous Jackson Heights co-ops.
 They line 80th Street between 35th and 37th Avenues in Jackson Heights.Continue to 2 of 6 below.